 Investment rules have changed.
 In the future, we should expect few bear markets and weak recoveries.
 This will prevent the economy from overheating, which means inflation and interest rates should stay low.

 It’s a new era for the economy.
 Investors need to understand that and adapt to what the future holds.
-They need more aggressive investing strategies, such as my Peak Velocity Trader service, to generate returns in the weaker and less volatile economy the Fed created.

 Michael Carr, CMT